 Again reflecting on the recent Tim Cook interview on the Fortune website.
 When asked about ideas and capturing the market, Tim speaks profoundly about the power and dynamic organisational capability delivered from diversity.
 Interestingly enough he frames diversity in terms of thinking, not gender or experience.
 A key difference from the way a majority of people think about it.
 Shallow or surface diversity is simply the tangible aspect of something that runs much deeper.
-Tim speaks to the one of the key aspects of Apple’s success being a deep diversity of thought in enabling Apple to be agile in nimble in the market.
+Tim speaks to the one of the key aspects of Apple’s success, being a deep diversity of thought in enabling Apple to be agile in nimble in the market.

 Perfect takes too long - get going early and remember 70% is good enough.

 Often we get caught up in cycles of perfection, waiting for the perfect product.
 We use the excuse of perfection as a reason not to act and as a form of work avoidance.
 Organisations that capture the market place move quickly and rapidly failing forward as they go.
 They rapidly prototype and move to a market based on 70% is good enough rule, dynamically steering the product in real time.
-Let the market do the heavily lifting and product testing for you.
+Let the market do the heavy lifting and product testing for you.
 Don't wait to be proactive rather than reactive.
-In short let the market decide your product fate as opposed to long cycle times associated with internal product development.
+In short, let the market decide your product fate as opposed to long cycle times associated with internal product development.

 Partner - many hands make light work

 Today many organisations are forced into such high degrees of specialisation in order to be competitive that they are no longer able to commit to the required quality in areas that they do not specialise.
 The emerging era requires a new model, a partnership model.
-One where we leverage each others uniqueness and specialisations for mutual benefit.
-Moving together with a common purpose, ensures that we can maximise our quality while still delivering on time and budget.
+One where we leverage each other’s uniqueness and specialisations for mutual benefit.
+Moving together with a common purpose ensures that we can maximise our quality while still delivering on time and budget.
 This approach can also lead to collaborative product creation that would not be possible working in isolation.